Close filters

 An invoice detailing:

-- Names of the buyer and seller,
+- Names of the buyer and seller, AND

-- Total shipment value
+- Total shipment value, AND

-- Total carat weight of the shipment
+- Total carat weight of the shipment, AND

 - Customs code and description.